Table of Contents

 - Is it too late?
 Can we alter fate?

-Here we’ll survey the whole time span of time travel films throughout Hollywood history.
+Here we’ll survey the whole time span of time travel films throughout Hollywood history and how these movies address those questions above.
 Let’s move through time!

 Director George Pal was the first filmmaker to bring H. G. Wells’s novel The Time Machine to Hollywood.
 The movie plot stays close to the original novel.
 A scientist in the Victorian era builds a machine that brings him to the year 802,701, where he finds a very different Earth dominated by two tribes at war.
 Like the book, the movie is an archetypical voyage-and-return story where the journey changes the narrator and his perspective on the world and where it is going.
 The film is perhaps most important in retrospect, though, for introducing us to technological machines that can traverse time, a trope that would be widely embraced in action and sci-fi movies.

 The Time Travelers is a B-movie from the 1960s.
 Despite existing on the fringe of pop culture, the film has an amusing campy flavor, and given the film’s small budget, it showcases admirable ingenuity.
 It’s about a group of scientists who accidentally open a portal to the future with disastrous consequences.
 The future is an atomic wasteland with mutants, and like the protagonist in The Time Machine, the scientists must find their way back to the present day.
 Many fans of this film believe director Ib Melchior deserves more credit within the sci-fi genre, and the film did inspire the TV series The Time Tunnel (1966) and remake Journey to the Center of Time (1967).